 For updates, see: https://www.covid19.act.gov.au/community/travel

-All people travelling to the NT must complete a border entry form.
+Border now open to all states, everyone travelling to the NT must complete the border entry form prior to arrival.

 For updates, see: https://coronavirus.nt.gov.au/travel/quarantine